brandon-and-ethan/celebrate/README.md

 <link rel="shortcut icon" type="image/png" href="/celebrate/images/favicon-32x32.png">
 <link rel="shortcut icon" sizes="32x32" href="/celebrate/images/favicon-32x32.png">

+# Announcement

+2020 has already been quite a year!
+Given health concerns around travel and the coronavirus, we have made the decision to postpone the ceremony until 2021.
+We hope to see you all in Michigan on July 3rd, 2021!

+Stay safe and healthy!

 # July 3rd, 2020

 It's finally happening!
 Having been happily together for more than ten years, we've decided to finally get married!